bemanproject/beman/tutorials/compiler-explorer-deployment.md

 ## Non header-only library

-Currently, there are no such usages for such Beman libraries.
+Currently, there are no such usages inside The Beman Project.